SofaDefrost/Python_3D_Toolbox_for_Realsense/README.md

 This repository provides a set of Python scripts useful for 3D file processing, particularly for files obtained using Realsense depth cameras.
 It includes an *acquisition_realsense.py* file for capturing and recording with a Realsense camera, as well as a *functions* folder containing a collection of processing functions (point cloud, ply, pixels...) and a subfolder *utils* containing some other useful functions.

+Thanks to this repository you should be able to:

+- Filter point cloud (density, threshold, radius, ...) thanks (or not) to users interface.
+- Process point cloud (resize, center on image, color, ...).
+- Cut point cloud by selecting a zone with an interface.
+- Find the homography between two images.
+- Determine and apply an HSV mask to a point cloud.
+- ...

 ## Usage

 To test the code, execute the Python script example.py: